 The park also offers the opportunity to learn about the culture of the local people through the Cultural Trail, which begins in Kanyanchu or Sebitoli villages and takes 2-6 days to complete.

 In addition, visitors can enjoy bird watching, as well as night nature walks to see unique nocturnal creatures such as bats, owls, civets, pottos, and genet cats.

-The park was gazetted in 1932 and formally established in 1993 to protect a large area of forest previously managed as a logged forest reserve.
-The park forms a continuous forest with Queen Elizabeth National Park.
-This adjoining of the parks creates a 180 kilometers wildlife corridor.
+Kibale National Park was gazetted in 1932 and formally established in 1993 to protect a large area of forest that had previously been used as a logged forest reserve.
+It forms a continuous forest with Queen Elizabeth National Park, creating a 180 km wildlife corridor.